Phantas0s/devdash/README.md

 ## Why using DevDash?

-* Pull the data and display it in cool widgets using YAML / JSON config, from:
+* Pull and display the data in nice widgets using YAML (or JSON) config files, from:
     * Your own computer.
-From your own scripts / command lines too!
+From your own scripts and command lines too!
-    * A remote computer via SSH
+    * A remote computer via SSH.
-    * Github
+    * Github.
-    * Travis
+    * Travis.
-    * Google Analytics
+    * Google Analytics.
-    * Google Search Console
+    * Google Search Console.
-    * Feedly
+    * Feedly.

-* A lot flexibility compared to other terminal dashboards:
+* A lot of flexibility compared to other terminal dashboards:
   * Choose the widgets you want.
   * Place your widgets where you want.
   * Choose the data you want to display, the colors you want to use, and a lot of other things for each widget.